maptracker/setfisher/AnnotatedMatrix/inst/matrixGenerators/metadataReadme.md

 These files are primarily support files used during the creation of the MatrixMarket files in the parent directory, [byAuthority](../).
-The files may be of utility in themselves.
+The files may be of direct utility if 'connection' information is not needed.
 Most or all should be TSV format with header rows.

+The nomenclature follows the same format as